 - After each interaction with the customer support team

 - After a solution to a problem was offered

 - During the renewal of a subscription

-Find out when is the best time to send emails in 2021.
+Find out when is the best time to send emails.

 Step 4: Choose the best questions